A day in the life of the American dream

 In May, eight people were killed in the Texas city of Brownsville on the US-Mexico border when an SUV rammed into a group of primarily Venezuelan pedestrians near a shelter serving homeless people and refugees.

-Shortly before this incident, a group of Venezuelan and Colombian friends of mine – whom I had met in February in Panama when they exited the vast refugee graveyard known as the Darien Gap en route to the US – crossed into El Paso, another Texas border town.
+Shortly before this incident, a group of Venezuelan and Colombian friends of mine – whom I had met in February in Panama when they exited the vast refugee graveyard known as the Darién Gap en route to the US – crossed into El Paso, another Texas border town.
 They were detained by US immigration personnel who, they told me, communicated mainly via curse words.

 The Venezuelans in the group were eventually flown to Arizona and dumped back into Mexico; the Colombians were released into provisional “freedom” in the US, which quickly proved to be underwhelming.